ABC13 town hall to highlight COVID-19 vaccine response in Black and Latino communities

 VACCINE TRACKER: Track COVID-19 vaccine availability and progress across Houston

-Eyewitness News anchors Mayra Moreno and Chauncy Glover are gathering Black and Hispanic leaders, who will address the disproportionate effects of COVID-19 on our communities of color and give specific recommendations about vaccinations.
+Eyewitness News anchors Mayra Moreno and Chauncy Glover are gathering Black and Hispanic leaders, who will address misinformation and concerns being shared on social media and between families, along with specific recommendations about the vaccine.

-Viewers can submit their questions for possible inclusion in our town halls here:

 Wednesday night's town hall panel includes: